-If you let part of the home you live in, up to £4,250 of the rent you receive per year is tax free under rent-a-room relief.
-This annual cap will increase to £7,500 from 6 April 2016.
-This relief doesn't apply to areas let for office/business use, as garaging or storage.
+If you let part of the home you live in, up to £7,500 of the rent you receive per year is tax free under rent-a-room relief.
+This relief doesn't apply to areas let for office/business use, as garaging or storage, but a new £1,000 relief will be introduced from April 2017 to cover those types of letting.